+In case of multiple SMFs, a common DNAI may be determined from the candidate DNAI(s) for the corresponding Traffic Correlation ID and the other SMF(s) with an active PDU session, serving a set of UE(s), are notified with the common DNAI information as explained in clause 6.2.3.2.7 in TS 23.548 [74].
 In the case of AF influence on traffic routing, the PCF may, optionally, use service experience analytics per UP path, as defined in clause 6.4.3 of TS 23.288 [50], to provide an updated list of DNAI(s) to the SMF.